apache/drill/_docs/sql-reference/sql-commands/030-create-table-as.md

   * parquet
   * json

 The parquet and json formats can be used to store complex data.
+Drill automatically partitions data stored in parquet when you use the [PARTITION BY]({{site.baseurl}}/docs/partition-by-clause) clause.

 To set the output format for a Drill table, set the `store.format` option with the ALTER SYSTEM or ALTER SESSION command.
 For example: